-- You can continue to do what everyone else can and what you used to.
+- You can continue to do what everyone else can do and what you used to do.
 Just make sure you look after your asthma.

 - Lots of people have asthma (10 per cent of the Australian population).

-- If you let your friends know, they can help you if you have an asthma attack.
+- If you let your friends know, they can help you if you have an asthma flare up.

-- Learn about your medications, what they do and how to take them properly.
+- Learn about your medication, what each type does and how to take it properly.

-- Find out what triggers your asthma symptoms and try and avoid it if you can.
+- Find out what triggers your asthma symptoms and try to avoid your triggers if you can.

-- Make sure you keep your reliever puffer and spacer with you all the time (as this could save your life).
+- Make sure you keep your reliever puffer and spacer with you at all times (as this could save your life).

 - Learn how to recognise what your early asthma symptoms are to help prevent a more serious asthma attack.